petermp79/coding-challenges/README.md

 coding tests as part of their education.
 Also, they have no work experience for discussing in the interview.
 However, it does not make any senses to challenge people who has a long line of experience in the career to with school stuff.
 Tests are a distant memory for these people.
-It is apparent that the hiring manager or whoever must have interests a candidate's work experience in order to request a job interview.
-So, why not addressing the candidate's work experience in the interview as ever done before?
-Why is it necessary to religiously force candidates to go through this coding challenge "ritual"?
+It is apparent that the hiring manager or whoever must have interests a candidate's work experience in order to schedule an interview.
+So, why not addressing the candidate's work experience in the interview as normally done before?
+Why is it necessary to force candidates to go through this coding challenge "ritual"?

 Despite of my 2-month effort to practice all these tests on LEETCODE, etc. I only managed to remember a few of them.
 I was just overwhelmed by the sheer number of coding challenges on LEETCODE.
 There are thousands of them in existence